Treatment Action Group: Mission statement

-Treatment Action Group's mission statement describes the group as: “an independent AIDS research and policy think tank fighting for better treatment, a vaccine, and a cure for AIDS."
+Treatment Action Group's mission statement describes the group as: "an independent AIDS research and policy think tank fighting for better treatment, a vaccine, and a cure for AIDS."

 TAG works to ensure that all people with HIV receive life saving treatment, care, and information.
 We are science-based treatment activists working to expand and accelerate vital research and effective community engagement with research and policy institutions.

 TAG catalyzes open collective action by all affected communities, scientists, and policymakers to end AIDS.

-TAG in the media
+In the media

 TAG's September 1991 demonstration at the home of Senator Jesse Helms was documented in Robert Hilferty's film I Wrapped a Giant Condom Over Jesse Helms' House.

 The relationship between TAG and ACT UP is also discussed in the 2012 documentary How to Survive a Plague.